-Organisations are increasingly providing age-accessible Codes of Conduct for children and young people, which not only describe what kinds of behaviour are expected from them, but also staff.
-This helps children recognise what is expected and what is unacceptable behaviour for adults.
-Children can also participate in the creation or review of Codes of Conduct.
-If necessary, the creation of Codes of those with accessibility needs should be considered.
+Organisations are increasingly providing an ageaccessible Child Safe Code of Conduct for children and young people, which not only describes the kinds of behaviour expected from them but also staff.
+This helps children recognise what is unacceptable behaviour for adults.
+Children can also participate in the creation or review of a Child Safe Code of Conduct.
+If necessary, the creation of a Child Safe Code of Conduct for those with accessibility needs should be considered.

-Organisations may create different Codes of Conduct for different sectors of their workforce depending on how they interact with children.
-The purpose of Codes of Conduct should be clearly explained to the children and young people in your organisation.

-Consideration should also be given to providing Codes of Conduct that are:
+Organisations may also create a different Child Safe Code of Conduct for different sectors of their workforce, depending on how they interact with children.
+Consideration should also be given to providing a version that is:

-- Written in the community languages used in your organisation - Accessible for every person who engages with your organisation
+- written in the community languages used in your organisation - accessible for every person who engages with your organisation.

-Your organisation should consider providing children with posters and social media posts that demonstrate your commitment to the Child Safe Standards.
+Your organisation should also consider providing children with posters and social media posts that demonstrate your commitment to the Child Safe Standards.
+For more information on the Child Safe Standards and how to implement them in your organisation see the Guide to Child Safe Standards handbook.